greenboxal/doggohub/doc/ci/yaml/README.md

-# Configuration of your builds with .gitlab-ci.yml
+# Configuration of your builds with .doggohub-ci.yml

-This document describes the usage of `.gitlab-ci.yml`, the file that is used by GitLab Runner to manage your project's builds.
+This document describes the usage of `.doggohub-ci.yml`, the file that is used by DoggoHub Runner to manage your project's builds.

-If you want a quick introduction to GitLab CI, follow our [quick start guide](../quick_start/README.md).
+If you want a quick introduction to DoggoHub CI, follow our [quick start guide](../quick_start/README.md).

-## .gitlab-ci.yml
+## .doggohub-ci.yml

-From version 7.12, GitLab CI uses a [YAML](https://en.wikipedia.org/wiki/YAML) file (`.gitlab-ci.yml`) for the project configuration.
+From version 7.12, DoggoHub CI uses a [YAML](https://en.wikipedia.org/wiki/YAML) file (`.doggohub-ci.yml`) for the project configuration.
 It is placed in the root of your repository and contains definitions of how your project should be built.

 The YAML file defines a set of jobs with constraints stating when they should